arin2107/Stock-Analysis-Adani-Dashboard/README.md

-# Adani Enterprises Stock Data Analysis Dashboard
+# 📈 Adani Enterprises Stock Analysis Dashboard

-This file contains the Adani Enterprises stock data analysis project, showcasing data cleaning and visualization techniques using Excel and Power BI.
-The dashboard offers key insights into the stock's performance over a year, sourced from NSE.
+This project presents an analytical overview of **Adani Enterprises Ltd.** stock data over a one-year period, using tools like **Excel** and **Power BI** for data transformation, cleaning, and visualization.
+The insights are derived from historical stock data sourced from the **NSE (National Stock Exchange)**.

+---

-## Project Workflow
+## 🔁 Project Workflow

-1. **Data Cleaning in Excel**
+### 🧹 Step 1: Data Cleaning in Excel
-    - Extracted day, month, year, and quarter from the Date column using the `TEXT()` function.
+- Extracted key date components (Day, Month, Year, Quarter) from the main Date column using the `TEXT()` function.
-    - Removed duplicates and handled missing values to ensure data integrity.
+- Eliminated duplicate rows and handled missing values to ensure a clean and structured dataset.

-2. **Dashboard Development in Power BI**
+### 📊 Step 2: Dashboard Design in Power BI
+- Built an interactive and dynamic Power BI dashboard.
-    - Designed an interactive dashboard featuring KPIs and visualizations to highlight stock trends and metrics.
+- Integrated KPIs and visual trends to interpret stock behavior over time.

+---

-## Dashboard Preview
+## 🖼️ Dashboard Preview

-Below is a preview of the dashboard:

 ![Dashboard Preview](<Dashboard png.png>)

-## Key Insights

-## KPIs (Key Performance Indicators)

-    - Average 52-Week High (52W H): 3.91K
-    - Average 52-Week Low (52W L): 1.14K
-    - Total Close Price: 667.66K
-    - Total Open Price: 669.55K
-    - Total Volume: 876M

-## Visualizations

-1. **Quarterly Aggregates**
-    - Sum of 52W High and Low by quarters.
-    - Insight: Q4 recorded the highest sum of 52W High.

-2. **Daily Totals by Date**

-    - Daily totals for Close and Open prices.
-    - Insight: Significant fluctuations with notable peaks.

-3. **Monthly Totals**
-    - Aggregates of 52W High, 52W Low, and Volume.
-    - Insight: May showed the highest volume (0.15bn).

-4. **52W High, Low, Close, and Open by Day**
-    - Trends by day of the week.
-    - Insight: Lower activity during weekends.

-5. **Sum of Volume by Month**
-    - Monthly trading volumes.
-    - Insight: High trading activity in May and August.

-## Conclusion

-**Volume Trends:** May and August saw peak trading volumes, reflecting periods of heightened investor activity.
-**Quarterly Performance:** Q4 exhibited the strongest stock performance.
-**Daily Trends:** Activity patterns align with market closure on weekends.
-**Stability in Metrics:** Close and Open prices indicate consistent market confidence.
+---

+## 📌 Key Metrics & Visual Insights

+### 🧮 KPIs (Key Performance Indicators)
+- 🟢 **Average 52-Week High**: `₹3.91K`
+- 🔴 **Average 52-Week Low**: `₹1.14K`
+- 📘 **Cumulative Close Price**: `₹667.66K`
+- 📙 **Cumulative Open Price**: `₹669.55K`
+- 📊 **Total Volume Traded**: `876 Million`

+---

+## 📉 Visualizations & Observations

+### 🔳 1.
+Quarterly Performance Summary
+- Displays the total 52W High & Low by quarter.
+- 📝 **Insight**: Q4 stood out with the highest 52-week high aggregates — suggesting stronger stock momentum during this period.

+### 📅 2.
+Daily Stock Movements
+- Tracks daily fluctuations in Open and Close prices.
+- 📝 **Insight**: Sharp spikes observed on specific days, indicating market reactions to external events or announcements.

+### 📆 3.
+Monthly Volume & Price Distribution
+- Summarizes monthly totals of volume, 52W high/low values.
+- 📝 **Insight**: May recorded the **highest trading volume** at approximately `0.15 billion`, followed by August.

+### 📌 4.
+Weekly Trends Analysis
+- Highlights daily performance across the week for metrics like Open, Close, 52W High & Low.
+- 📝 **Insight**: Minimal activity on weekends, consistent with standard stock market closures.

+### 📦 5.
+Monthly Volume Trends
+- Bar chart showing sum of traded volume per month.
+- 📝 **Insight**: May and August exhibit increased trading activity, hinting at seasonal or event-driven spikes.

+---

+## 📚 Conclusion

+✨ Here's a summary of the insights derived from the analysis:

+- 📈 **Peak Trading Volume** occurred in **May and August**, signaling high investor interest.
+- 🕓 **Quarter 4** was the strongest in terms of 52-week high value trends.
+- 🚫 **Weekend Activity** was negligible due to regular market closures.
+- 📊 **Open and Close Prices** were generally consistent, suggesting investor confidence and low volatility over time.

+---

+## 🛠️ Tools & Technologies Used
+- ✅ **Microsoft Excel** – Data cleaning, formatting, and initial exploration
+- ✅ **Power BI** – Dashboard creation, DAX measures, interactive visuals
+- ✅ **NSE Stock Data** – Source of real-time historical data

+---

+## 📎 Additional Notes
+- This project is ideal for anyone looking to understand real-world applications of data analysis using stock datasets.
+- It can be extended to compare multiple companies or analyze over longer timeframes using additional data.

+---